open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/types/parsers.md

 ### Complex Parsers

 Complex parsers differ from simple parsers in several ways.
-1. Parsing produces an object, typically containing multiple key/value pairs.
-The values contained within this object may be strings, ints, arrays, or further objects.
+1. Parsing produces multiple key/value pairs, where the values may be strings, ints, arrays, or objects.
-2. By default, this parsed object will be merged onto the log entry's `attributes` field.
-In the case of collisions between keys, the newly parsed value will override the previous value.
-Alternately, [field](../types/field.md) to which the object is written can be configured using the `parse_to` setting.
+2. By default, these key/value pairs will be added to log entry's `attributes` field.
+In the case of collisions between keys, the newly parsed value will override the existing value.
+Alternately, the [field](../types/field.md) to which the object is written can be configured using the `parse_to` setting.
 3. The configuration may "embed" certain followup operations.
-Generally, these embedded operations are equivalent to simple parsers.
-These embedded operations are applied immediately after the primary parsing operation, and only if the primary operation was successful.
-These operations are executed independently of each other. (e.g. failure to parse a timestamp will not prevent an attempt to parse severity.)
+Generally, these operations correlate to the simple parsers listed above.
+Embedded operations are applied immediately after the primary parsing operation, and only if the primary operation was successful.
+Each embedded operation is executed independently of the others. (e.g. failure to parse a timestamp will not prevent an attempt to parse severity.)

 The following examples illustrate how a `json_parser` may embed timestamp and severity parsers.